iambhagat92/calcuforme/SOCIAL_MEDIA_TEMPLATES.md

 ### Professional Announcement
 ```
-🚀 Proud to announce the launch of CalcuForMe - A comprehensive suite of 24+ professional calculators!
+🚀 Proud to announce the launch of Calculate For Me - A comprehensive suite of 24+ professional calculators!

 As professionals, we make countless calculations daily.
 From financial planning to project estimations, accurate calculations are crucial for informed decisions.

-CalcuForMe offers:
+Calculate For Me offers:

 📊 Financial Tools: Tax, salary, investment, loan calculators
 ⏰ Time Management: Work hours, duration, timezone converters